Skip to content

 Terraces of Ollantaytambo

-A network of canals, springs, and aqueducts is one of the most striking features.
-Controlled water flow ensured household needs, irrigation, and crafts.
-Technical necessity and symbolic effect converge here: water does not flow by chance, but by design.
+A network of channels, springs, and aqueducts is one of the most striking features.
+Water served households, irrigation, crafts, and rituals.
+The site clearly shows how technical necessity and symbolic meaning could converge for the Incas.

 Baño de la Ñusta

-Pinkuylluna storage facility on the slope above Ollantaytambo
+Pinkuylluna storage facilities on the slope above Ollantaytambo

 Arrival, Admission, Opening Hours